Question: Can you insure a car with a salvage title in California? If no, how are you able to drive without insurance?

 So, in California while salvaged vehicles may be deemed not road-worthy, a revived salvage vehicle may be registered and be driven on the roadways.
 It is likely when you hear about "salvage" vehicles being bought and driven by people that it is really a "revived salvage" auto.
 As you know laws in California require the registered owner to have insurance on their motor vehicle.

 While it may be harder to find an insurance company that will insure a revived salvage vehicle, there are California insurance providers that will do so.
-Most though will only allow liability and not full coverage (collision and comprehensive coverage) to be placed on the vehicle.
+Most though will only allow liability coverage and not full coverage to be placed on the vehicle.

 California car insurance laws require every vehicle on the roadways to be insured..
 In 2006 they have even updated vehicle liability insurance laws to include that all insurance companies are required to report insurance status information to DMV for all private use vehicle and that law enforcement and court personnel now have access to DMV records to verify that your California registered vehicle is currently insured.